Ashish-Langhe/DashboardUI/README.md

 # Dashboard UI
-A SwiftUI to demonstrate stylish DashboardUI design.
+A SwiftUI to demonstrate DashboardUI design.